awayawm/blog/README.md

 ### Todo

-* confirmation on tag/post deletion
+* ~~confirmation on tag/post deletion~~
 * ~~sort posts by most recently modified~~
 * ~~randomly show's X tags (from config)~~
+* nice message on foreign key constraint error (attempting to delete tag that has a post associated with it)